m6w6/ext-psi/README.md

 > **WARNING:**
 > This is heavy WIP.
 Installation only works from a source checkout
 > with php-src@master on x86_64-linux yet.
+> Sort of works on x64_64-darwin, too, roughly.

 ### PECL

+> Not implemented yet.

 This extension is distributed through [PECL](http://pecl.php.net) and can be installed with [PEAR](http://pear.php.net)'s pecl command: